College of Arts and Sciences

 Some highlights of these activities include students’ work in the following endeavors:

-To view the programs offered through the College of Arts and Sciences, select the Arts & Sciences or the Interdisciplinary button on this page.
+To view the programs offered through the College of Arts and Sciences, select the Arts & Sciences or the Interdisciplinary from the dropdown menu on our program finder page.

 The faculty and students of the College of Arts and Sciences share the commitment to advancing the study and practice of the humanities, social sciences, mathematics, and the natural and applied sciences.
 We fulfill our commitment through teaching, scholarship, creative work, and outreach.
 In faculty and student research, we generate new knowledge.
 In our teaching, publications, presentations to peers, and engagements with private and public organizations, we disseminate and share our knowledge.